 Today I’m sharing ways you can easily and instantly get cash for clothes you no longer need.
 In some cases you can walk away with cash on the spot, in other cases it may require the sale of your item – but in all cases you have the potential to make money on gently used clothing and to put that money toward your next purchase, a long-term financial goal or whatever you like!

 As much as I enjoy finding a good sale on clothing, I also like to recoup the cost I spent for an item when the time comes that I no longer need the clothing.
 Sometimes it’s an item I thought I would love – and didn’t – or in other cases it’s an item I wore and enjoyed but just do not enjoy any longer.
 After having a baby, a lot of items in my wardrobe changed, and even two years later, I’m still finding ways to get cash for clothes on some of my older items.

 Finding ways to earn money back on my clothing allows me to reinvest in new pieces for my wardrobe without tapping into my budget, or tapping only lightly into the budget.
 It also keeps my wardrobe current and fitting well.
-There are many places that buy clothes that I will share in this post.
+There are many places that buy clothes and offer cash for clothing that I will share in this post.

 Related blog posts:

 • How to Sell on Poshmark Step by Step Guide

 • Garage Sale Hacks to Make the Most Money